Holly Jones

 What do you do to relax or recharge?

 Exercise and introvert time are key for me to recharge.
-Also yoga, cooking and travel.
+I also enjoy yoga, cooking, travel and hanging out with our husky mutt, Polar.

 Back to top